lyft/cartography/README.md

 4. If you're a CRXcavator user, **prepare your CRXcavator API key**

     1. Generate an API key from your CRXcavator [user page](https://crxcavator.io/user/settings#)
-    2. Populate the following environment variables in the shell running the sync service
+    2. Populate the following environment variables in the shell running Cartography
-        1. CRXcavator_API_KEY - the full URL to the CRXcavator API. https://api.crxcavator.io/v1 as of 07/09/19
+        1. CRXCAVATOR_URL - the full URL to the CRXcavator API. https://api.crxcavator.io/v1 as of 07/09/19
         2. CREDENTIALS_CRXCAVATOR_API_KEY - your API key generated in the previous step.
 Note this is a credential and should be stored in an appropriate secret store to be populated securely into your runtime environment.
     3. If the credentials are configured, the CRXcavator module will run automatically on the next sync